tfausak/tfausak.github.io/_drafts/building-a-json-rest-api-with-haskell.md

 {% endhighlight %}

 This takes Scotty's monad `m` and adds the ability to read our custom config `c` from it.
-This is called a [monad transformer stack][].
+This is called a [monad transformer stack][5].
 It allows us to use any monad in the stack.
 So after adding our reader monad, we can both deal with requests (using Scotty's monad) and read our config (using our monad).